CypherTree/owomaniya-website/README.md

 ```
 $ gulp release:oWomaniya
 ```
-Which creates build and newly dist folder will be generated inside public folder.
+Which creates build and  dist folder will be generated inside public folder.

 ## Deploy
 ```